 I could never understand the big deal about corn tortillas.
 Unless they were used in enchiladas, the texture seemed rubbery and the taste was a mild blah.
 If I was going to eat a soft-shell taco, it certainly wasn’t going to be with a corn tortilla.

-So, I made this short video to show you how easy it is.
+So, I made this short video to show you how easy it is to make homemade corn tortillas.
 While I use a tortilla press, making tortillas without one is easy too (it just takes a little extra arm muscle.)
 Corn tortillas freeze well so I’ll often whip up a double batch and freeze the tortillas.

 So now you have the knowledge to make corn tortillas.
 If you decide to invest in a tortillas press, I recommend a nice sturdy cast iron one.
 I also recommend this masa harina (but of course, you can find masa at almost any grocery store.)